 - Older age

-- History of certain infections that can affect the heart
+- Certain infections that affect the heart

-- History of use of certain drugs
+- Use of certain drugs

 - Blood clots

-- Heart failure
+- Congestive heart failure